amphineko/container-playground/controllers/haproxy/DONTREADME.md

 ---

-Grammarly says you should capitialize `nginx`.
+Grammarly says you should capitalize `nginx`.

 ![Change the captialization](assets/ChangeTheCaptialization.png)